-The Office of Victim Services and Justice Grants will notify all applicants of the final award decisions within ten (10) working days of the determination.
+The Office of Victim Services and Justice Grants will notify all applicants of the final award decisions within fifteen (15) working days of the determination.
 For those applicants receiving funding, this notice will include the amount of funds to be granted, identify any unallowable costs that the application contains, note any reduction in funding from the initial request, and outline the necessary steps the applicant must complete to establish the grant award.

-Decision Review Process
+5.4 Decision Review Process

-An applicant has ten (10) calendar days from the date the notification letter is sent to request in writing a more elaborate explanation of OVSJG's decision.
+An applicant has ninety (90) calendar days from the date the notification letter is sent to request in writing a more elaborate explanation of OVSJG's decision.
 The request should be sent to the following address:

-Office of Victim Services and Justice Grants

-ATTN: FY 2020 Victim Services Grant Application Inquiry

-441 4th Street, NW, Suite 727N

-Washington, DC 20001

-It may also be submitted via email to: ovsig@dc.gov
+Office of Victim Services and Justice Grants ATTN: FY 2020 Victim Services Grant Application Inquiry 441 4th Street, NW, Suite 727N Washington, DC 20001 It may also be submitted via email to: ovsjg@dc.gov

-Please refer OVSJG Grant Management Policies and Procedures Manual for complete "Dispute Resolution Policy" guidelines.
+Please refer OVSJG Grant Management Policies and Procedures Manual for the complete review policy.